 Research the Company

 Start with the information available on the company website.
 Read and analyze the management team, products, recent news announcements, customers, competitors, channels, financial performance and company history.
-Other websites such as Yahoo Finance, Bloomberg, Edgar Online, Hoover's and Business Source Alumni Edition are also helpful to the research process.
 If you are interviewing with a public company, read equity research reports about the company.
-You can access equity research reports from your broker (sometimes free of charge) or from Thomson Reuters.
+You can access equity research reports from your broker (sometimes free of charge).
+Reach out to the CMC Library for assistance finding company information.

 Analyze the Job Description